UiPath/ai-customer-scripts/platform/sfmigration/README.md

 ## Usage
+* Create the tenant in SF environment manually.
+* Replace the source SRC_TENANT_ID,DESTINATION_TENANT_ID,DESTINATION_ACCOUNT_ID in the sample_input.json file.
-* USE WINSCP or scp to copy sfmigration present in the platform/sfmigration location in ai-customer-script repo to the machine where script are to be executed.
+* USE WINSCP or scp to copy sfmigration directory present in the platform/sfmigration location in ai-customer-script repo to the machine where script are to be executed.
 * Run get-credentials.sh on Replicated machine.
 It generates a file storage-creds.json.
 Replace the content in sfmigration/storagemigration/SOURCE_CREDENTIAL_FILE file.
 * Run get-credentials-sf.sh on SF machine.
 It generates a file storage-creds.json.
 Replace the content in sfmigration/storagemigration/TARGET_CREDENTIAL_FILE file.
 * chmod 777 -R sfmigration